 There is growing concern about the health consequences of biodiversity loss and change.
 Biodiversity loss can have significant direct human health impacts if ecosystem services are no longer adequate to meet social needs.
 Indirectly, changes in ecosystem services affect livelihoods, income, local migration and, on occasion, may even cause political conflict.

-Intensified and enhanced food production through irrigation, use of fertilizer, plant protection (pesticides) or the introduction of crop varieties and cropping patterns affects biodiversity, and thus impact global nutritional status and human health.
-Habitat simplification, species loss and species succession, often enhance communities vulnerabilities as a function of environmental receptivity to ill health.
+Intensified and enhanced food production through irrigation, use of fertilizer, plant protection (pesticides) or the introduction of crop varieties and cropping patterns affect biodiversity, and thus impact global nutritional status and human health.
+Habitat simplification, species loss and species succession often enhance communities vulnerabilities as a function of environmental receptivity to ill health.

 The main cause of the loss of biodiversity can be attributed to the influence of human beings on the world’s ecosystem.
 In fact, human beings have deeply altered the environment and have modified the territory, exploiting the species directly.
 For example by fishing and hunting, changing the biogeochemical cycles and transferring species from one area to another.

 The threats to biodiversity can be summarized in the following main points:

 - Alteration and loss of the habitats: the transformation of the natural areas determines not only the loss of the vegetable species, but also a decrease in the animal species associated with them

 - Introduction of exotic species and genetically modified organisms: species originating from a particular area, introduced into new natural environments can lead to different forms of imbalance in the ecological equilibrium

 - Pollution: human activity influences the natural environment producing negative, direct or indirect, effects that alter the flow of energy, the chemical and physical constitution of the environment and abundance of the species